ubcofood/skipthelineapp/README.md

 ### Text and phone call confirmations of the Order - Anirudh

-- Added text message verification on chechout using the Twilio SMS API
+- Added text message verification on chechout using the Vonage SMS API
   - Customers will recieve a text messagestating their order number and verifiying that it has been confirmed.
   - On pressing the checkout button, the customer will shortly recieve a text message confirming their order.